-In terms of assessment and diagnostic skill development, students are expected to conduct assessments related to cognitive, social, and emotional functioning with preschool/kindergarten, elementary, and high school students.
-In addition, experiences in conducting assessments with children from diverse ethnic and cultural backgrounds is highly recommended.
+In terms of assessment and diagnostic skill development, students are expected to conduct assessments related to cognitive, social, and emotional functioning with preschool, kindergarten, elementary, and high school age students.
+In addition, experiences in conducting assessments with children from diverse ethnic and cultural backgrounds are highly recommended.
 Competence in report writing and dissemination of results to parents, teachers, children, and other professionals is required.

-Finally, field students are expected to demonstrate accountability for their activities as a practicing school psychologist.
-Students are expected to maintain the highest standards of professionalism during the field practicum experience, including but not limited to standards of dress, ethical standards, and professional activity.
+In addition to assessments, students are expected to function as a consultant with teachers or parents or both at the elementary and secondary school levels.
+They may be asked to specify target behaviours, conduct observations, collect data related to target behaviors, develop treatment strategies, monitor treatment progress, and evaluate treatment outcomes.
+Students are expected to engage in direct intervention; short-term individual or family therapy and/or group therapy where available.
+Finally, field practicum students are expected to demonstrate accountability for their activities as a practicing school psychologist.
+Students are expected to maintain the highest standards of professionalism during the field practicum experience, including but not limited to standards of dress, ethical codes and standards, and professional activity.

-The aforementioned objectives constitute a general framework that guides field placement activities, and clarifies expectations by all concerned parties.
-However, the objectives must be matched and or modified depending on the unique needs or circumstances provided by the field placement site.
-For example, in some schools the assessment of minority children may not be possible, so, alternative activities may be suggested.
+The expectations elucidated above constitute a general framework that guides field practicum activities, and clarifies expectations by all concerned parties.
+However, the expectations of the field placement experience by the university supervisor must be matched and or modified depending on the unique needs or circumstances provided by the field placement site.

 Responsibilities of the Field Supervisor

-- The field supervisor in conjunction with the university supervisor shall develop a field practicum plan based on the objectives outlined above.
+- The field supervisor in conjunction with the university supervisor shall develop a field practicum plan based on the objectives outlined above using the Field Placement Objectives Planning Form - Appendix G (using Time2Track).
 These guidelines can be expanded to include other activities that the field supervisor finds crucial.
 The student also has input into the planning of the field experience.
-Further, the field supervisor and university supervisor discuss how and when the field student will be evaluated.
-Ideally, a meeting should occur at the beginning, middle, and end of the field experience.
-However, realistically (dependent upon the number of students in a given cohort) two formal evaluation meetings may only be possible.
+Further, the field supervisor approves student logs his/her and three evaluations are completed during the year.

-- The field supervisor supervises the daily activities of the student through case assignment, incorporating the student into ongoing activities, monitoring student performance, and reviewing and discussing completed activities with the student.
+- The field supervisor supervises the daily activities of the student through case assignment, incorporating the student into ongoing activities, monitoring student performance, and reviewing and discussing completed activities.

-- The field supervisor should provide at least two hours of supervision for 16 hours spent at the field site.
+- The field supervisor should provide adequate individual supervision during the field placement, according to both CPA and OPQ standards.
 Regular scheduling of supervision sessions is recommended as opposed to informal or ad hoc supervision.

-- The field supervisor and the university supervisor communicate with one another on a regular basis, and the field supervisor is responsible for alerting the university supervisor of any issues that are interfering with the student's professional responsibilities.
+- The field supervisor and the University supervisor communicate with one another on a regular basis or as required, and the field supervisor is responsible for alerting the university supervisor of any presenting issues that are interfering with the student’s professional responsibilities.

 - The field supervisor regularly evaluates the student through frequent feedback, discussion and direct observation, feedback from other school personnel and clients, and reviews the students’ written reports, case notes, or other required documentation.

-- The field supervisor must help to ensure that the experience is conducted in a manner consistent with the current legal and ethical guidelines of the Ordre des Psychologues du Québec.
+- The field supervisor ensures that the experience is conducted in a manner consistent with the current legal and ethical guidelines of the Ordre des Psychologues du Québec (OPQ).